 As one might expect in a market pullback (and geopolitical crisis) we’re getting many requests about how to invest in gold in Canada, as well as how to invest in commodities (which we covered not so long ago).

-The awkward truth is that while this should be gold’s time to shine (see what I did there) investing in gold – through a gold ETF or by purchasing physical gold – is not proving as profitable as one might assume during a market downturn.
+The awkward truth is that while you’d think this would be gold’s time to shine (see what I did there) investing in gold – through a gold ETF or by purchasing physical gold – is not proving as profitable as one might assume during a market downturn.

 Why Invest In Gold?